nvdaes/controlUsageAssistant/README.md

 Go to NVDA's menu, Preferences submenu, Settings dialog, Control Usage Asistant category to configure add-on settings:

 * Select output modes for automatic messages: This list of checkboxes allows to select speech and braille.
-* Pitch change for automatic messages: This spin box allows to set the pitch change when NVDA reads automatic messages.
+* Pitch change for automatic messages: This spin box allows to set the pitch change when NVDA reads automatic messages (from -30 to +30).

 ## Note